taehyungkim1227/Taehyung-Kim/README.md

 # Taehyung Kim Data Science Portfolio
 ## Hello!
-My name is Taehyung and this is my Portfolio Github Page with some of my interesting Data Science projects.
+My name is Taehyung and this is my Data Science Project Portfolio Page.
+Please click on the topics of each project to read more.

 # [Project 1: What is the Fate of Marvel Heroes?](https://github.com/taehyungkim1995/What-is-the-Fate-of-Marvel-Heroes-/blob/master/README.md)